toxicroakGaming/Game_Tracker/README.md

 - Updates screen to track progress
 - You can add your game to the list, which will display when you go to the "collections" tab
+- You can select a game as currently being played to display on your home menu

 **FEATURES TO ADD INCLUDE**